SMBs can do more with less during times of change

 Make your people count

 These are uncertain times, particularly if you’re a small business owner.
 But it’s not all bad news.
 If you can lighten the load on your most important asset (your people), you can build a CX response that punches above your weight.
-Powerful tools like AI-powered chatbots, automation, and online help centers, for instance, can answer common questions and resolve simple customer issues.
+Powerful tools like AI-powered chatbots, automation, and online help centers, such as Zendesk for small businesses, can answer common questions and resolve simple customer issues.
 Customers get a quick answer, and your team is freed up to handle stickier issues.
 It’s a win-win.

 “Automation is less about replacing human interactions, but making the human interactions that you do have more effective.”